-They suggest driving on a low range gear (full 4WD mode) all the time while staying in Lorella Springs and always stay on track with a maximum speed of 40 km/hour.
+They suggest driving on a low range gear (full 4WD mode) all the time while staying in Lorella Springs and always staying on track with a maximum speed of 40 km/hour.

 Located next to the campground, there is a deep creek crossing that takes you to the northern tracks and without 4WD you get stuck.